Taking a break from all the 38 Oxley saga, we take a look at an issue more relatable to our livelihood and day-to-day convenience.

 Millennials general have lesser financial commitments until mortgage loans and supporting a family kicks in.
 Armed with the mindset that they do require much to survive, a group of millennials tend to over-commit a huge percentage of their paycheque to less liquid investments or saving plans.

-Should there be a sudden need for cash, this group of millennials will find themselves at a loss since the early withdrawal of some of those saving plans can incur a loss.
+Should there be a sudden need for cash, this group of millennials will find themselves withdrawing from some of those saving plans early.
+Early withdrawal of some of these financial plans can incur a loss.
 This is comparable to SMRT’s inability to support the extra population, due to the inadequate planning of the infrastructure.

 The Bangkok Mass Transit System (BTS)

 If you are frequent travellers to Bangkok, you should have taken note of The Bangkok Mass Transit System (BTS).
-The train system of Bangkok has platforms built longer to accommodate trains of six cars despite trains of four cars are sufficient for their usage today.
+The train system of Bangkok has platforms built longer to accommodate trains of six cars.
+This is despite them only needing trains of four cars for now.
 Should the population increases like it did for Singapore, Bangkok’s BTS system will be able to add in the additional cars and support the extra crowd.

 Like our finances, it is necessary to set aside rainy day funds, very much like the extra platform space.
-It is important to have a portion of your income parked in places or instruments which can be easily accessed should there in an unexpected need for money.
+It is important to have a portion of your income parked in places or instruments easily accessible should there in an unexpected need for money.

 Your Value Does Not Increase Overnight

 In July 1997, there is actually a plan in place to upgrade the North-South and East-West lines.
 The project was estimated to cost $100 million and targeted to be completed by the year 2002.
-The project did not happen.
+It did not happen.

 The project was ultimately implemented in the year 2012 and expected to be completed by the year 2019.
 A little too late for the situation.